-- For open surgery: - Place the overhead lights between the surgeon and assistant in most cases (see Figure 10). - Avoid creating shadows from a single light source caused by the surgeon/assistant's head (see Figure 11).
+• For open surgery:

+- Place the overhead lights between the surgeon and assistant in most cases (see Figure 10). - Avoid creating shadows from a single light source caused by the surgeon/assistant's head (see Figure 11). - Consider using a well-fitted and adjusted, lightweight, and deflected/ declined loupe when appropriate and available.